Transferring your savings to New Zealand

 - Your Australian savings have to be transferred into a KiwiSaver account held in your name.

 - Your Australian savings will be ‘ring-fenced’ in your KiwiSaver account.
 This means that the Australian portion of your KiwiSaver savings will be identified separately from any subsequent contributions you may make.
 The Australian portion of your KiwiSaver savings will be invested and managed in the same way as any other subsequent savings made to your account, but some ‘home country’ rules will apply to your Australian savings.
-For example you won’t be able to use your Australian portion of your KiwiSaver savings to buy your first or second home, but any investment returns generated in your KiwiSaver account from the Australian savings may be used for a first or second home withdrawal.
+For example, you won’t be able to use the Australian-sourced funds of your KiwiSaver savings for a first home purchase withdrawal (including as a previous home owner), but any investment returns earned on your Australian-sourced funds may be used.

 - You’re unable to transfer your Australian savings to another country (other than back to Australia) or cash it in as part of a permanent emigration withdrawal.